 There are no costs upfront unless you wish to buy additional advertising.
-We can offer ¼ page ads in Trade a Boat for $250 or ½ page for $500 per month.
 Ask for other publications we recommend.
-Our commissions are based by the NSW Marine Brokers Association whereby the vendor pays the broker a commission only on the successful sale of the vessel.
+Our commissions are set by the Marine Brokers Association whereby the vendor pays the broker a commission only on the successful sale of the vessel.

 So what’s the deal?